dumux/dumux/examples/shallowwaterfriction/README.md

 depth at the right border is calculated using the equation of Gauckler, Manning and Strickler.

-### Initial conditons
+### Initial conditions
 The initial water depth is set to 1 m, which is slightly higher than the normal flow water depth (0.87 m).
 Therefore, we expect a decreasing water level during the simulation until the normal flow condition is reached in the entire model domain.
-The inital velocity is set to zero.
+The initial velocity is set to zero.

 ## Model description
 As mentioned above, this examples uses the shallow water equations (SWEs) to solve the problem.